nlemoing/resume-generator/articles/nyc-biking.md

 </figure>

 My apartment this term was in the East Village, a few blocks away from the Union Square subway station that I would have otherwise used to get uptown.
-My commuting choices were either to brave the bike-lane-less 3rd Avenue or take a 5 minute detour to 1st Avenue's separated green lane for cyclists and anything else with wheels.
+My commuting choices were either to brave the bike-lane-less 3rd Avenue or take a 5 minute detour to 1st Avenue's separated green lane for cyclists.
 Not brave enough to risk my life just yet, I chose the latter.

 While not a particularly scenic route, the bike transformed my commute from something that I used to dread to something I would cherish.
-The 1st Avenue route took me along the East Revier past the UN Headquarters that would host Greta Thunberg and the rest of the UN General Assembly during my stay there.
+The 1st Avenue route took me along the East River past the UN Headquarters that would host Greta Thunberg and the UN Climate Action Summit during my stay there.
 Once past the headquarters, a turn onto 49th took me the rest of the way to my building on Madison Avenue.

 <figure>